Air Travel

 The following airlines are commonly used by ACTI teams.

-Lost Bags
+Delayed Bags

 For the first time in all my travels, several of our bags did not make it to Uganda with us on our 2005 trip.
 As is always the case, this became a learning experience and here is what I learned.
 The folks at the airport are very responsive in taking your claim.
 However, when the bags arrived at Entebbe, things got more complicated.
-I had my Uganda contacts name and cell phone number on our bag tags (see below) and wrote his name and cell phone number on the claim form I filled out at the airport.
+I had my Uganda contacts name and cell phone number on all our bag tags (see below) and wrote his name and cell phone number on the claim form I filled out at the airport.
 But I failed to write on the form in big clear letters that I granted him permission to pick up the bags and them permission to release them to him.
 When they called, we were 200 miles away in western Uganda.
 He went to the airport but they would not release the bags to him.
 Therefore I had to write a letter, sign it, find a fax machine and fax it to them before he could get the bags.
 Bottom line, it took us three days to get our bags AFTER they arrived in Uganda.

-Carry-on Baggage Maximums
+Carry-on Bag Maximums

 Carrier